 The Year 3 P.E. kit should consist of the school tracksuit, blue sports shorts, a white t-shirt and trainers.
 For Games lessons, your son will also need a school football shirt, available from the school uniform suppliers and plain navy football socks, football boots (in a boot bag), shin pads and a mouth guard are also needed.
 These are available from many pharmacists and sports shops, though ‘Opro’ mouth guard fitters do visit the school early in September if you would like one professionally fitted).

 Please do label all items of clothing – including socks, goggles and pants on Games days!
 Now that your son is wearing football boots, it is imperative that he practise tying shoelaces so that he is able to do this independently without losing valuable time at Games.

 The boys are developing into independent readers but it is important that the boys read out loud, at school and at home, as much as possible in order to develop fluency.
 We hear the children read twice a week.
 This might be on a one-to-one basis, as part of a small reading group, or during a lesson.
 The boys are encouraged to develop their comprehension skills, to summarise plots, develop critical thinking and to learn to infer the meaning of unknown vocabulary and to predict outcomes.
 Throughout the year, we look at the different elements of fiction and non-fiction texts by introducing them to different genres.

 Dana, Richard, Lizzy and Louise all teach Maths in Year 3, but English, Science, Religious Education and Humanities are taught primarily by the form teachers.
 The children are also taught by several subject specialists, including Rosalind for French, Jonathan for Music, Paul Saliba for ICT and the Senior House Sports’ department for Games, Swimming and P.E.
 The children will also be taught by a specialist Mandarin teacher.

-A detailed outline of the Year 3 curriculum is available on the school website at www.stanthonysprep.org.uk.
+A detailed outline of the Year 3 curriculum can be found below.